neurobagel/documentation/docs/contributing/pull_requests.md

 - `[FIX]`: Bug fixes
 - `[MODEL]`: Updates or changes related to the Neurobagel data model
 - `[DOC]`: Documentation-only changes to a code repo (READMEs, within-code documentation, etc.)
-_Note: do not use for changes to the [`neurobagel/documentation`](https://github.com/neurobagel/documentation) repo_.
-See below for PR prefixes for the documentation repo.
+    - Exception: changes to the [`documentation`](https://github.com/neurobagel/documentation) repo should use one of the below PR prefixes instead of `[DOC]`

-## Changes to documentation pages
+If you are an external contributor, once your pull request is opened, we recommend that you [request a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) from a [Neurobagel core maintainer](http://127.0.0.1:8000/contributing/team/#developers) to ensure it gets reviewed in a timely manner.

+### Pull requests to the [`documentation`](https://github.com/neurobagel/documentation) repo
-In PRs for the [Neurobagel documentation](https://github.com/neurobagel/documentation), using the `[DOC]` title prefix is discouraged as it is too broad.
+In PRs to the [Neurobagel documentation](https://github.com/neurobagel/documentation), using the `[DOC]` title prefix is discouraged as it is too broad.
 Instead, for documentation content changes, the following prefixes can be used to specify the nature of the change:

 - `[ENH]`: Updating or adding new documentation